nsacyber/nsacyber.github.io/publications.md

-# NSA Cybersecurity publications

-This page lists NSA Cybersecurity publications.
+﻿This page lists NSA Cybersecurity publications.

 * Current NSA Cybersecurity publications can be found under the **Resources for Cybersecurity Professionals** section at <https://www.nsa.gov/what-we-do/cybersecurity/>
 * Archived NSA Information Assurance and Information Assurance Directorate publications can found at <https://apps.nsa.gov/iaarchive/library> (formerly  <https://www.iad.gov>)

-A zip file containing publications from both pages can be downloaded from <https://github.com/nsacyber.github.io/releases>
+A zip file containing publications from both pages can be downloaded from <https://github.com/nsacyber/Cybersecurity-Library/releases>

 \* notes when authorization is required to access a publication.